Sticks and stones ……

 Words are weapons ……

-This powerful short was created and directed by 15-year-old Charlotte McLaverty, who was moved to take action after another teen, 14-year-old Amy ‘Dolly’ Everett took her life after being tormented by cyberbullies.
+This powerful short film was directed by 15-year-old Charlotte McLaverty, who was moved to take action after another teen, 14-year-old Amy ‘Dolly’ Everett took her life after being tormented by cyberbullies.
 Dolly’s death sparked outrage and sadness, particularly in rural and regional communities of Australia.

 "Everyone who's had social media for over a year has either witnessed, experienced or been a victim or a bully."
 Charlotte McLaverty